 - form the subject of an independent inquiry.

-Within 10 working days, the member of staff should receive in writing:
+Where possible, within 10 working days, the member of staff raising the concern should receive in writing:

 - an acknowledgment the concern has been received;

 - an indication how the matter will be dealt with;

 - where applicable, an estimate of how long it will take to provide a final response;

 - information on staff support mechanisms;